-- 80. WFP will focus on providing support for vulnerable groups affected by chronic malnutrition through integrated nutrition-specific and nutrition-sensitive interventions, in collaboration with the Ministry of Health, other sectoral ministries and NGO partners.
-Interventions will be implemented in areas targeted for multisectoral resilience packages with persistently high rates of chronic malnutrition. - 81.
+- 81. WFP will focus on providing support for vulnerable groups affected by chronic malnutrition through integrated nutrition-specific and nutrition-sensitive interventions, in collaboration with the Ministry of Health, other sectoral ministries and NGO partners.
+Interventions will be implemented in areas targeted for multisectoral resilience packages with persistently high rates of chronic malnutrition. - 82.
 Supplementary feeding will be provided to 150,000 PLWG and children using specialized nutritious foods, while 90,000 PLWG will receive CBTs as an incentive to use health services.
-Targeted populations and communities will also benefit from SBCC that increases their knowledge of healthy eating habits and adequate infant and young child feeding practices.
+Targeted populations and communities will also benefit from SBCC that increases their knowledge of healthy eating habits, adequate infant and young child feeding practices and other key messages based on context-specific needs.
 This will be implemented through community workers or through support groups in the community.
-WFP will work with UNICEF and other nutrition partners to support the government in developing a standardized national SBCC package. - 82.
-WFP will also provide technical advice and support to the private sector regarding the production and quality of fortified foods in order to increase market availability of and access to nutritious foods.48 Finally, WFP will strengthen government capacity to plan and manage prevention and treatment programmes.
+WFP will work with UNICEF and other nutrition partners to support the government in developing a standardized national SBCC package. - 83.
+WFP will also provide technical advice and support to the private sector regarding the production and quality of fortified foods53 in order to increase market availability of and access to and stimulating demand for nutritious foods.54 Finally, WFP will strengthen government capacity to plan and manage prevention and treatment programmes.